PayClearly/PCLabs/readme.md

 ## Contributing

-In order to contrigute to this porject you need to have an envronment variable NPM_TOKEN.
+In order to contribute to this porject you need to have an envronment variable NPM_TOKEN.
 The npm token is used to identify you with npm.
 If you don't plan to actually release the app it must at least be set to somthing like XXXXXX. [see this blog article](https://blog.npmjs.org/post/118393368555/deploying-with-npm-private-modules)

+This is a mono repo that uses [Lerna](https://lerna.js.org/) for keeping track of local dependencies.
+[This video](https://www.youtube.com/watch?v=Nn8G91x8tJI&app=desktop) was helpful with learning how Lerna works.
+Lerna must be installed globally.

 Clone and install and run

 ```
+$: git clone ....
+$: cd PClabs
-$: npm run lint
+$: npm run bootstrap

 ```

 ### Project structure

-This is a mono repo that uses [Lerna](https://lerna.js.org/) for keeping track of local dependencies.
-[This video](https://www.youtube.com/watch?v=Nn8G91x8tJI&app=desktop) was helpful with learning how Lerna works.
-Lerna must be installed globally.

 This mono repo is made up of sub-packages with the following structure.
 Packages have the same structure as follows

 ```
 --  /packages/[PACKAGE]
   /_  /lib          // contains the packages local utils
   /_  index.js      // the package's entry point
   /_  test.js       // the test file for the package
   /_  readme.md     // the package overview
   /_  cli.js        // if a cli exists it is the cli entry
   /_  package.json  // package dependencies
 ```

 We also use [Creditor](/packages/creditor) for scaffolding out new packages with this structure

 ```
 $: npm run scaffold
 ```